 If you decide to leave your job voluntarily before your scheduled end date, these same rules will apply.
 If you must leave early, a written resignation to your manager and two weeks notice are required to maintain future employment eligibility with the company.

-Employee Housing has a new three strikes policy for behavior in Grand Teton Lodge Company employee housing locations.
-The three strike approach aims to encourage good behavior, resulting in a healthy and comfortable place to live.
+Employee Housing has a demand for compliance policy for behavior in Grand Teton Lodge Company employee housing locations.
+The demand for compliance policy aims to encourage good behavior, resulting in a healthy and comfortable place to live.
 We want to build a stable, peaceful community.
-Housing Management and Human Resources can issue a notice to vacate for Employees living in housing with three strikes - or warnings - for behavior that breaches their License Agreement.
-A third strike means housing privileges are revoked.
+Housing Management and Human Resources can issue a notice to vacate for employees living in housing based on their behavior that breaches their License Agreement.
+Any violation could result in loss of employee housing.

 All employees/residents are required to conduct themselves in a manner that is conducive for fellow employees/residents to live and sleep.
 All residents are to demonstrate reasonable efforts to resolve roommate problems.
 Employees/residents are expected to report uncivil treatment of others, vandalism, and other violations of their License to Housing Management, Human Resources or Security.

 Employee residence areas are patrolled by the National Park Service Law Enforcement.
-Noise complaints, under-age drinking, wildlife attractants, and other disturbances/law violations will likely result in a citation.
+Noise complaints, under-age drinking, wildlife attractants, and other disturbances/law violations will likely result in a citation and or fine.
 Drug and alcohol violations are particularly enforced - use or possession of marijuana (and other controlled substances, including paraphernalia) is strictly prohibited.
 All citations and offenses are reported to Human Resources, and may affect your employment.